-Driving has one obvious pro: you can create your own path by going wherever you want.
+Driving yourself around Moldova means you can go wherever your rental vehicle will take you.
 But before grabbing those car keys, there are some things to consider.

-In winter, you are required to have winter tyres on your car from December to March and also use dipped headlights from November to March.
-It is also law to drive using dipped headlights during the day for safety.
+In winter, you are required to have winter tires on your car from December to March, and also use dipped headlights from November to March.
+It is also the law to drive using dipped headlights during the day for safety.

-Secondly, depending on where you're from in the world, you might consider Moldovan drivers to be quite angry.
-They are also sometimes quite drunk.
-The problem of boozing while driving became so problematic that the country now enforces a maximum blood alcohol content of just 0.03 percent.
+Depending on what you're used to back home, you might consider Moldovan drivers to be quite angry – and unfortunately drunk drivers are common.
+The problem of boozing while driving became so problematic that the country now enforces a maximum blood alcohol content of just 0.03%.
 This is low compared to many countries, including the United States.

-Travellers use words like "hectic" and "exciting" to describe driving in Moldova.
-One former expat said drivers will sometimes make four lanes out of two at intersections to try to cut other drivers off.
-Running red lights is common, as is passing slow cars, even in residential areas.
+Hectic and exciting are just two ways to describe driving in Moldova.
+One former expat said drivers will sometimes make four lanes out of two at intersections to cut other drivers off.
+Running red lights is common, as well as overtaking slow cars – even in residential areas.
 To be on the safe side, approach intersections with caution, and if you're driving slowly just pull over (where it's safe to do so) to let others overtake you safely.

-Third, according to travellers posting in a Lonely Planet forum, bringing your own car or a rental across borders into Moldova might tempt border guards to interrogate you, or even solicit bribes.
+Of you are driving your own car or a rental car across borders into Moldova, border guards might interrogate you, or even solicit bribes.
 Having Western registration might make the experience even worse.
 Do not ever pay bribes.

-If you aren't from the European Union or UK then you will need an international driving permit in addition to your drivers license.
+If you aren't from the European Union or UK, you will need an international driving permit in addition to your drivers license.

-Driving using a cell phone is also illegal unless you have a hands free kit.
+Driving while using a cell phone is also illegal, unless you are connected to bluetooth.

-And finally, if you're thinking renting a car in Moldova might be the way to go, make sure to carefully check the rental for damages or parts that are not working before taking it on the road.
+If you're thinking renting a car in Moldova is the way to go, carefully check the rental vehicle for damages or parts that are not working before driving off.
 One traveler wound up having to drive without fully-functioning headlights at night on the poorly-lit Moldovan roads.

-Occasionally, there are open manholes and damaged gratings on streets that look safe to walk on, but will actually be a long drop to the bottom when you fall in.
-Travellers also report holes on the sidewalks and in underground pedestrian crossings, so just keep your eyes peeled while you walk in Moldova.
+Be aware of open manholes and damaged gratings on streets – which might at first look safe to walk on, but will actually be a long drop to the bottom if you fell in.
+Travelers have also reported seeing holes on the sidewalks and in underground pedestrian crossings, so just keep your eyes peeled while you walk in Moldova.

 Trolley buses and buses are an easy and cheap way to get around the capital, Chisniau.
-Fares are generally 2 to 3 lei per ride and payable once you are onboard.
+Fares can be paid once you're onboard.

-However, the overall system is fairly efficient, with regular routes and service from early in the morning until midnight.
+The overall system is fairly efficient, with regular routes and services from early in the morning until midnight.
 At peak hours, transportation departs every 15 minutes or so.

 Beyond the capital, there are many buses which service other regional towns and villages in Moldova.
-The interurban buses leave from 3 main bus terminals in Chisinau and it is wise to check out which terminal you need to leave from to get to a specific destination as each terminal doesn't service all destinations.
+The interurban buses leave from three main bus terminals in Chisinau, and it is wise to check out which terminal you need to leave from to get to a specific destination, as each terminal doesn't service all destinations.
 You can purchase your bus ticket once you are at the terminal.

-There are also regular minibus services which cost around 3 lei and criss cross Chisinau.
+There are also regular minibus services that criss-cross Chisinau.
 They stop when asked to, so give the driver enough warning before you get to your stop.
 These fit about 15 passengers inside, and are also known as marshrutka.

 Taxis are easily found in the capital, Chisinau but not all will stop when hailed.
-Look for taxis marked with company signage and hail a taxi from a busy area such as street corners, shops etc to increase your chances of getting one.
-Another factor to consider is that not all taxis have a meter let alone a functional meter.
-Moldovan Tourism says that fares within the capital can range from 25 to 40 lei depending on distance travelled.
-Fares from within the city centre to the airport can cost around 100-150 lei.
+Look for taxis marked with company signage and hail a taxi from a busy area such as street corners or shops to increase your chances of getting one.
+Not all taxis have a meter let alone a functional meter.
 You can also pre-arrange taxis through your hotel or even from bars and restaurants.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.